abriljordan/ajcasinillo/content/post/ruby-gui-crud-app/index.md

 ## Ruby GTK (Ruby-GNOME2)

-Description: GTK is a powerful cross-platform toolkit for creating graphical user interfaces.
+GTK is a powerful cross-platform toolkit for creating graphical user interfaces.
 Ruby-GNOME2 (now called gtk3 for Ruby) is the Ruby binding for the GTK library.

 Features: